talegari/statsLearningNotes/links.md

 - [An analytic approach for interpretable predictive models in high dimensional data, in the presence of interactions with exposures](https://doi.org/10.1101/102475) by Bhatnagar, SR., Yang, Y., Blanchette, M., Bouchard, L., Khundrakpam, B., Evans, A., Greenwood, CMT
 - [Randomer Forests](https://arxiv.org/abs/1506.03410v2) by Tyler M. Tomita, Mauro Maggioni, Joshua T. Vogelstein
 - [Estimating Optimal Transformations for Multiple Regression Using the ACE Algorithm](www.jds-online.com/files/JDS-156.pdf) by Wang et al
+- [The Random Forest Kernel and other kernels for big data from random partitions](https://arxiv.org/abs/1402.4293) by Alex Davies, Zoubin Ghahramani

 ## Courses